matthewsides/Mathematics/README.md

 fixed point B is a vector because its magnitude is the distance between A and B and the direction is the direction in which it is necessary to move in a straight line to get from A to B.

+The term also denotes the mathematical or geometrical representation of such a quantity.Vectors are usually represented in diagrams by directional lines, i.e. lines with arrows indicating the direction.

+In contrast to vectors, normal quantities which do not have direction are called scalars.

 #### Determine shape parameters using appropriate vector methods.